nidhigaday/frontend-nanodegree-resume/README.md

 ###3. http://json.org/ and https://developer.mozilla.org - for JSON
 ###4. jsonlint.com/ - to validate code

-##I have also modified style.css and added custom.css for new design.
+##I have also made some minor changes in style.css and added custom.css for custom classes.